pagekit/docs/guide-theme.md

 **Note** If your page is blank, make sure you have some content in your Pagekit installation and that the page you're on actually links to something like the blog, a single blog post or a static page.

 ## The main template file

+The starting point for your theme's rendering is the main template file `templates/template.razr`.

 As you've seen, the templating language of choice is Razr which is a subset of PHP.
 You can use PHP for templating, but Razr offers you a lot of shorthand syntax and quick access to many functions provided by Pagekit.